Pigmice2733/bunnybot-2024/README.md

 ## Controls

-Driver: left joystick for moving & strafing, right joystick X for turning, A to reset odometry
+Driver: left joystick for moving & strafing, right joystick X for turning, A to reset odometry, Y to toggle slowmode
 Operator: hold A to run intake, X to extend intake, B to retract intake, left bumper to pick up tote, right bumper to drop tote